musiml/musiml.github.io/index.md

 We focus on both the potential for advancement and harm to muslims and those in muslim-majority countries who religiously identify, culturally associate, or are classified by proximity, as “muslim”.

-Workshop will run on Friday, Dec 12.
+The workshop will run on Tuesday, December 8 10:30 am - 1:30 pm EST.

 We will feature pre-recorded talks, with live Q/A sessions on Friday.
 This will be followed by a short panel discussion.